 - Distilled water: Take distilled water to make the volume up to 100 ml

-The protocol for performing the methyl red test includes the following steps:
+The protocol of methyl red test includes the following steps:

 - First, take all the ingredients required to prepare MRVP broth and methyl red indicator.

 - Then, prepare MRVP broth by adding distilled water to the weighed ingredients and autoclave for 15 minutes at 121 degrees Celsius temperature.

 - Under aseptic conditions, pour 3 ml of MRVP broth into the dust-free tubes.